The Commission Receivable Journal Entry is to record the accrued Commission.

 How do you record brokerage fees in accounting?

-Brokerage fees can be either income or expenses, depending on the nature of transactions.
-Let’s take a classic example relating to stock purchase.
-Mr. Lazy opens a Demat account with the Loss holder stock broking company.
-Mr. Lazy buys ten shares of ABC Company by paying 0.5% brokerage to the Loss Holder share broker.
+Brokerage fees can be income or expenses, depending on the nature of the transactions.
+Let’s take a classic example relating to stock purchases.
+Mr. Lazy opens a Demat account with the loss-holder stock broking company.
+Mr. Lazy buys ten shares of ABC Company by paying 0.5% brokerage to the Loss-Holder share broker.

 Journal entries in the books of Loss Holder Share broker,

 Brokerage fees are the income.
-Those fees are payments against facilitating its customer to purchase and sell shares.
+Those fees are payments against facilitating its customers to purchase and sell shares.

 Conclusion:

-Commission Receivable Journal entry is to record asset and income.
-Said differently, this is to record on the basis of accrual accounting.
-There will be deferment of receipt.
+Commission Receivable Journal entry is to record assets and income.
+Said differently, this is a record based on accrual accounting.
+There will be a deferment of receipt.
 But we need to record the transaction as it occurs.
-So, Commission Receivable being a real account will be debit and Commission Income shall be on the credit side of the Journal Entry.
+So, Commission Receivable, a real account, will be debited, and Commission Income shall be on the credit side of the Journal Entry.